Things to Do in Rome with Kids

 Where to eat in Rome?

-Pizzeria Romana Bio Food is a stylish eatery near Navona square with high stools to eat in or take away.
-They have a really great choice of pizza slices, especially for vegans and vegetarians.
-It was more delicious than all the other pizzas we tasted in Italy, including Naples.
+Pizzeria Romana Bio Food is a stylish eatery near Navona square with high stools to eat in or take away and one of rare places where you can find vegan pizza slices.

 Tour guide in Rome

 If you need an experienced tour guide in Rome who will tell you interesting stories and bring attractions to life, we recommend Sergio Grom.
 He actually wrote a short guide about Rome including tips on how to motivate kids to pose questions.
 You can read about him at Tours by Locals site, but you better contact him directly at email@example.com.

 If you travel to Italy with kids or even without kids, you might like to read more travel stories by Mom the Muse.